Our projects support street-connected children across the world

 Led by the Institute of Development Studies (IDS), this project is working in Bangladesh, Nepal and Myanmar to identify ways we can increase children's options to avoid engaging in hazardous and exploitative labour.

 Advocating for Rights of Street Children in Bangladesh

-This project will work with street children, civil society and the government to change public discourse and the Bangladesh legal and policy framework, to include the voices of street children and improve their quality of life and their access to education, healthcare, shelter and employment opportunities.
+This project works with street children, civil society and the government to create change and improve the quality of street children's lives and their access to education, healthcare, shelter and safe employment opportunities.